 Market research helps you diagnose what customers are actually thinking, feeling and doing.

 But to really make customer feedback count, you have to do something about it.

 Put customers first.
 Build your brand from what you know about them.
 Identify customer needs, and make sure they’re at the heart of your marketing activity.
-Customers should in the DNA of the culture of your business, and everyone should listen to and act on their feedback.
+Customers should be in the DNA of the culture of your business, and everyone should listen to, and act on, their feedback.